openbitlab/celestia-srvcheck/README.md

 exporterPort =
 ```

-## Prometheus custom expoter: metrics
+## Prometheus custom exporter: metrics
-Custom exporter has been developed to export metrics related to Celestia light node app with a fixed scraping fequency of 60s, specifically the following metrics are exported:
+A custom exporter has been developed to export metrics related to Celestia node with a fixed scraping frequency of 60s, specifically the following metrics are exported:

 | Name | Description | Type |
 |--|--|--|